ShakedAp/project-euler/README.md

 ## Disclaimer
 The solutions provided in this repository are meant to be educational and demonstrate different programming techniques.
 They may not be the most optimal or efficient solutions.
 It is recommended to attempt solving the problems on your own before exploring the solutions here.
+Enjoy :).